fbpx

-By whatever name they are called the bottom line is their usefulness in helping you make better options trading decisions.
+By whatever name they are called the bottom line is that they are extremely useful in helping you make better options trading decisions.

 1. Liquidity is king of all.